 Not only will this kettle save on space but it also saves you time, too.
 When we put it to the test, it was a fast boiler and a delight to pour.
 It comes in white, black or cream and is a great affordable option that’s small on price, yet big on style.

 For a streamlined flow of water every time, this model has a special spout designed for the very purpose.

 The large upright design of this kettle means it's less ideal for boiling one cup of tea at a time, as the markings on the side indicate from three cups upwards.

-The Russell Hobbs Inspire Kettle is the partner to our top choice of toaster, the Morphy Richards Verve Toaster.
+The Russell Hobbs Inspire Kettle is the partner to our top choice for the best toaster, the Morphy Richards Verve Toaster.
 They make a perfect pair.